AhmadJanjua/FoodBank/README.md

 These goals were met by creating a program that would create food hampers based off of nutritional needs for a group with varying parameters; utilizing a database and GUI to complete said program.

-## A word about JUnit usage + Mockito

-Through creating this programs Unit Tests, for Order.java in particular; Mockito was used as opposed to JUnit in order to mock the database connection rather than actually connecting to the database to carry out tests.
-It is not convention to use databases directly for Unit Tests, as was discovered through research.\

-In "Referenced Libraries", Mockito referenced library can be found, as well as JUnit referenced library.\
-Implementation would have been done through Maven to address any dependancies, however this was ideal given time constraints.
-To run these tests, uncomment OrderTest.java and all TestHelper.java files, while referencing required libraries in the folder.

-Implementation of other class Unit Tests have also been left out commented in a preliminary state, in the interest of time and the due date of the Project, which leaves more time for our members to commit themselves to studying for finals.

 ## Contributors

 Ahmad Janjua\